jessepav/lacygoill-wiki-backup/python/Glossary.md

 # b
 ## byte array

-Mutable version of a bytes objects.
+Mutable version of a bytes object, created by `bytearray()`.

 A byte array supports most methods which  work on strings and most methods which work on  lists.
 The former  produce a copy  because strings are  immutable; the latter operate in-place because lists *are* mutable.

+Example:

+    bytearray(b'A bytes object')

 ## bytes object

 Immutable sequence of bytes.
 Each item in a bytes object is an integer in `[0, 256)`.

 In case you wonder  where 256 comes from, remember that a  byte contains 8 bits, and that each bit can have 2 values; that's 2⁸ = 256 values for a byte.

+Example:

+    b'A bytes object'

 ##
 # c